- Men's Sports

 1985-2001: Southwestern College - Defensive Coordinator (5 KCAC Championships)

 Taylor started out coaching as a defensive coordinator at Wichita East High School before moving to Wellington to be the head coach.
 He returned to East as their head coach before going to Wichita Northwest.
 Taylor took the Athletic Director position along with an assistant coaching position at Wichita South before becoming an assistant coach at Bethel College.
-He is now the running backs coach at Friends as well as the defensive coordinator for the Wichita Wild Professional Indoor Football Team.

 Taylor graduated from Liberal High School in Liberal, Kan.
 He started out college at Kansas State University, getting his B.S. in Political Science/History in 1974.
 He completed his degree in Secondary Education at Wichita State University in 1976.